 Intradermal allergy testing involves injecting the allergen directly into the skin, and provides more sensitive results quickly – usually within twenty minutes.
 Small red hives on the skin mean a positive result.

-This type of test is useful for finding out if the patient has a very specific allergy, such as insect venom or penicillin.
+This type of test is useful for finding out if the patient has a very specific allergy, such as penicillin.